rakus/parseargs/README.md

 This tool is in an early state and there are areas that need further improvements

-* Gracefully handle arguments with invalid UTF-8 chars.
+* Handle arguments with invalid UTF-8 chars.
 Today it just error exits.
-* To many `clone()` calls -- most likely a general Rust newbie problem.
+* To many Strings where string slices should be used -- most likely a general Rust newbie problem.

 [Tutorial]: https://rakus.github.io/parseargs/